chenmathew/Discord-Compressor/README.md

 # Discord-Compressor
-Compresses Tiktoks and Twitter videos to less than 8mb because bots can send files less than 8mbs
+Compresses Tiktoks and Twitter videos to ~8mb because Discord bots can send files only if they are less than 8mbs